Connect to a CockroachDB Standard Cluster

 Connect to your cluster

-1. In the top right corner of the CockroachDB Cloud Console, click the Connect button.
+1. In the top right corner of the CockroachDB Cloud Console, click Connect.

 The Setup page of the Connect to cluster dialog displays.